jeongyoonlee/AutoML-startingkit/README.md

 The original AutoML3 starting kit and public input data distributed by the organizers are available at [the AutoML3 competition site](https://competitions.codalab.org/competitions/19836#participate).

+# Adversarial Validation Methods

+Three different adversarial validation methods are implemented: feature selection, validation selection and inverse propensity weighting.
+For the feature selection method, three algorithms of GBDT, Decision Trees, and Random Forests are used in adversarial classifier model training.

+Model code for each method is available as follows:
+* `model/baseline/`: The baseline model without adversarial validation
+* `model/av_fs_dt/`: The adversarial validation with feature selection and decision tree adversarial classifier
+* `model/av_fs_rf/`: The adversarial validation with feature selection and random forests classifier
+* `model/av_fs_lgb/`: The adversarial validation with feature selection and gradient boosted decision trees classifier
+* `model/av_val/`: The adversarial validation with validation selection
+* `model/av_ipw/`: The adversarial validation with inverse propensity weighting

 # How to Run

 You can run the data ingestion, model training and scoring as follows: